mtitus83/MMM-Starlight/DESIGN.md

 ### 5.2 Data Fetching (node_helper.js)

 1. Receives a request to fetch a horoscope
-2. Constructs the appropriate URL based on the zodiac sign and time period
+2. Constructs the appropriate URL based on the zodiac sign and time period using base64 encoded URL parts for security
 3. Sends an HTTP GET request to the horoscope source
 4. Parses the HTML response to extract the horoscope text
 5. Returns the result to the front-end component
+6. Handles the deprecated yearly period by returning a specific message

 ### 5.3 Display Logic (MMM-Starlight.js)